cainanmahar/campus_compass/README.md

 * Open the cloned directory in VSCode.

 ## 8. Install Dependencies
-* In the terminal within VSCode, run the following command to fetch the project dependencies.
+* In the terminal within VSCode, run the following command to fetch the project dependencies:

 `
 flutter pub get